paulwin-dev/RoCSS/docs/syntax.md

 ## Advanced Syntax
-In addition to basic Properties, RoCSS supports transition and hover values.
+In addition to basic `Properties`, RoCSS supports transition and hover values.

 ### **transition**